 Upon reflection, (and I knew it at the time) I should have run for the hills…..fast!
 But I didn’t, I stuck it out because:

 “I sing the company song and if you cut me I bleed company blue!”

 This is what I thought each week when I boarded the company private jet!
 Yes!
 Really the company jet!

 © Follow The Leader 2020

 When I didn’t fly the company jet I flew first class and stayed Monday to Friday in the Holiday Inn Plaza executive room for 3 years.
 So much so……I had my own room with my clothes laundered from the previous week for my arrival.
 We ate everything on the menu….even onion rings…….and I don’t even like onion rings!
 When I left I had thousands of IHG points enough to stay in a Holiday Inn for months free of charge.

-So 11 years of my life with a multi-billion, multi-national brand and I was out!
+So 11 years of my life with a multi-billion, multi-national brand and I was terminated from my employment!
 Not only out, but made to feel as if I had committed some hideous crime.
 Shameful, but a great lesson in corporate behaviour.
-Committed by individuals who lied, bullied and acted totally against the real company ethics.
+Furthermore, committed by individuals who lied, bullied and acted totally against the real company ethics.
 But who was to blame?

-Fail, forward, fast!
-Indeed I was failing and the blow back was drenching my inner spirit.
-I hardly ever saw the kids or close family or friends and when I did I fell asleep mid conversation over dinner.
+As a result I was failing and the blow back was drenching my inner spirit.
+I hardly ever saw the kids or close family or friends.
+At the same time I would fall asleep mid conversation over dinner.
 My youngest daughter reminded me I had took her to school twice in 3 years.
 Shameful!

 It hit home one night when I met my best man for a drink.
 We talked initially for about 30 minutes then he said: